 The buildings to be demolished have many serious structural issues and problems with plumbing, sewage, and leaks, compromising their ability to hold our collections and host our visitors and staff.
-To retrofit the existing buildings would be nearly as costly as constructing the proposed new building, while still failing to provide the setting most appropriate for the collections and visitors.
+To retrofit the existing buildings would be very costly while still failing to provide the setting most appropriate for the collections and visitors.
 Museums change over time to accommodate cultural shifts in our relationship to the arts, and the aging buildings no longer reflect the best and most effective way to exhibit the museum’s collections.

-The proposed new building, which is being designed by Pritzker Architecture Prize-winning architect Peter Zumthor, will have a main gallery level 20–30 feet above ground, supported by eight park-level, partially transparent “pavilions,” which will integrate the interiors with the surrounding park space.
-These pavilions, which will include spaces for art display, retail and restaurant, and theater and public programs, will elevate the main gallery level of the building, opening up 2.5 acres of new public outdoor space (2.5 acres in Hancock Park and 1 acre in the Spaulding lot).
-The new building will have a maximum height of approximately 75 feet.
-The horizontal design will occupy the space where the buildings to be demolished are located, will cross Wilshire Boulevard, and continue onto the Spaulding lot, which is currently used by LACMA for parking.
-The existing parking spots will be relocated to the new parking structure on Ogden Drive.
+The proposed new building will have a main exhibition gallery level that is elevated and supported by seven park-level, semi-transparent partially glass-enclosed “Pavilions,” which will seamlessly integrate the interiors with the surrounding park space.
+These Pavilions, which will include spaces for art display, retail and restaurants, a theater and public and education programs, will support the main gallery level of the building, opening up 3.5 acres of new public outdoor space (2.5 acres in Hancock Park and 1 acre in the Spaulding lot).
+The new building will occupy the space where the buildings to be demolished are located, will cross Wilshire Boulevard, and continue on the Spaulding Lot, which is currently used by Museum Associates for parking.

-The new building opens up access to art through its horizontal, transparent design and creates a fluid and integrated experience by uniting the LACMA campus with the surrounding park space, NHM La Brea Tar Pits & Museum, and the Academy Museum of Motion Pictures.
-The design will create an intimate experience with art through its eight pavilions, while embracing the breadth, depth, and diversity of a big museum that is easier to visit and understand.
-The new building opens up public outdoor space while providing an enhanced experience with art by breaking down the historic “fortress" museum concept, opening up access to displays and creating a seamless and transparent relationship to Hancock Park and outdoor installations.
+The proposed building opens up access to art through its horizontal, transparent design and creates a fluid and transparent experience by uniting the LACMA campus with Hancock Park, the Natural History Museum (NHM) La Brea Tar Pits and Museum, and the Academy Museum of Motion Pictures.
+The design will create an intimate experience with art through its seven Pavilions and exhibition level, while embracing the breadth, depth, and diversity of a big museum that is easier to visit and understand.
+The new building celebrates cultures, opens up park space, and creates better engagement and encounters with art.
+The new building breaks down the historical "fortress" museum concept, opening up access to displays and creating a seamless and transparent relationship to Hancock Park and outdoor installations.
 The design reinforces an innovative approach to understanding art and culture.
-By contrast, the current building configuration creates a barrier between the street and the campus and between visitors and their destination, is not easy to navigate, and is not smoothly integrated into the surrounding park and the rest of the LACMA campus.
+By contrast, the current design of the existing buildings creates a barrier between the street and the campus, and between visitors and their destination.
+The new design would engage and invite museum patrons to the site.

-The County of Los Angeles will be the primary authority (the Lead Agency) for review and approval of the proposed project and environmental documents.
-The City of Los Angeles will participate in the preparation of the Environmental Impact Report (EIR) as a Responsible Agency and consider approvals for portions of the proposed project within its jurisdiction, such as the Ogden Parking Structure and the vacation of air rights for the portion of the building spanning Wilshire Boulevard.
+The County of Los Angeles is the primary authority (the Lead Agency) for review of the proposed project and environmental documents.
+The City of Los Angeles was a responsible agency and also participated in the environmental review.
+The City of Los Angeles will review portions of the proposed project within its jurisdiction, such as the Ogden Parking Structure and the vacation of air rights for the portion of the building spanning Wilshire Boulevard.

-Yes, the parking spaces in the lot on Spaulding Avenue will be relocated to a new parking structure on Ogden Drive, just south of Wilshire Boulevard.
+Yes, all 260 parking spaces in the lot on Spaulding Avenue will be relocated to the new parking structure that will be built in the Ogden lot, owned by Museum Associates.